Chapter1563 Minutes: November 2015

 Other Airport Reports:

 Shannon's Fly-In was over the top this year.
-For future reference, it is usually scheduled the end of Oct.
+For future reference, it is

 No other reports